seniorgod/ifi-tidal-release/README.md

     device#6=default
     Number of devices = 7

 The devices which are present at the computer are located at the end of the list.
-Copy the whole name and insert it as playback_device in the service description.
+In the example above devices are listed from device#0 till device#6.
+Copy the whole name of the device you want to use and insert it as playback_device in the service description of systemd (see above).

 # copy everything to the final directories
 Therefore run the deploy command which is included in the repo.

-    cd $REPO
+    cd /usr/ifi
     ./ifi-tidal-release/file-deploy.sh

 # start the tidal connect client